deepslam/youtube-captions-scraper/README.md

 # Youtube Captions Scraper (with React Native support)

-Note: This is forked from [syzer/youtube-captions-scraper](https://github.com/syzer/youtube-captions-scraper) for adding support of React Native
+Note: This is forked from [@drorgl/youtube-captions-scraper](https://github.com/drorgl/youtube-captions-scraper) and React Native support has been added.

 * Fetch Caption Tracks